konyomba/alx-system_engineering-devops/0x02-shell_redirections/README.md

-./2-hellofile script displays the content of the /etc/passwd file ./3-twofiles script that displays content of /etc/passwd file and /etc/hosts file ./4-lastlines script that displays the last 10 lines of /etc/passwd
+./2-hellofile script displays the content of the /etc/passwd file ./3-twofiles script that displays content of /etc/passwd file and /etc/hosts file ./4-lastlines script that displays the last 10 lines of /etc/passwd ./5-firstlines script that displays the first 10 lines of /etc/passwd